enrichman/polygo/README.md

 # Polygo

-Decode polymorphic JSON response in a breeze with Go!
+Decode polymorphic JSON response in a breeze!

 ## Example

 Sometimes you have to deal with APIs that return different kind of objects, usually distinguished by a field.

-In the following example the `/v1/shapes` endpoint returns a list of _shapes_, with the `type` defining the type of object:
+In the following example the `/v1/shapes` endpoint returns a list of _shapes_, with the `type` defining the type of the object:

 ```json
 [